profectus-engine/profectus-docs/docs/guide/recipes/particles.md

 # Particles

-This is a more complete example from the Kronos example used in the [nodes](../advanced-concepts/nodes) docs.
-You will design a particle effect, make it appear on another feature, and make it adapt to the game state.
+This is a more comprehensive example based on the Kronos example used in the [nodes](../advanced-concepts/nodes) docs.
+You will design a particle effect, make it appear on another feature, and ensure it adapts to the game state.

-Let's start with designing the particle effect.
-Profectus uses pixi-particles, and there's an online particle effect editor for it [here](https://pixijs.io/pixi-particles-editor/).
-However, it will return an older format of the particle effect emitter options, so you'll need to convert it like so:
+First, design the particle effect.
+Profectus uses [pixi-particles](https://github.com/pixijs/particle-emitter), and you can use the online particle effect editor [here](http://pixijs.github.io/pixi-particles-editor/).
+However, the editor returns an older format of the particle effect emitter config, so you'll need to convert it like this:

 ```ts
 import myParticleEffect from "myParticleEffect.json";